ujjwala2000/Shopping-Site-ClothNest/README.md

-# 🛍️ ClothNest – Online Fashion Shopping Website
+# 🛍️ ClothNest – Online Shopping Website

 ClothNest is a modern and responsive e-commerce web application that provides users with a seamless online shopping experience.
 The platform allows customers to browse fashion products, search for items, manage their shopping cart, create wishlists, and securely place orders through an intuitive user interface.